Seal125/ruby-on-rails-practice/README.md

 - Congrats, now you have Ruby and Rails :)

 \*_For future reference, you should install rails inside your project, as it contains an app generator to quickly and easily create an app template with Rails_

+## Notes

+- It looks like a new rails app already comes with git initialized, so in a way, you don't have to initialize git on an outside directory.
+Keep this in mind for the future, so you're not committing thousands of files :)